WilmeRWubS/OmbiChecker/README.md

 Soon   = Coming soon (date in future)
 TBD    = Release type known, no date
 No     = Not yet released
 Not Found = Not in TMDb

-In the near future I want to add a bash variant for automatic changes